All Episodes

 What's frustrating to me is you've got, you know, all of these officers standing around for an hour.

-You have an active shooter situation, and I'm I'm friends with so many people in law enforcement, and I mean really good friends with them.
+And I'm friends with so many people in law enforcement, and I mean really good friends with them.

-And these that is the moment that they've been training for their entire lives and career.
+And these, that is the moment that they've been training for their entire lives and career.

 What I was talking about is contributing factors.